Warehouse Closes

 Package Score: will be marked out of 100

-Package: Packaging will be measured by how well judges think the wine will be perceived by the consumer.
+Packaging: Packaging will be measured by how well judges think the wine will be perceived by the consumer.
 The package will be judged for the Off-Premise market considering factors like label design and information, closure, and overall look.
-This does not involve boxes, cartons and bags.
+This does not involve boxes, cartons, and bags.
 It is how they think the product will be perceived when placed on a wine shelf amongst thousands of other wines.